Heads of Agreement (1981): Reception in Belize

 Public reaction in Belize was muted at first, but the Public Service Union promptly denounced the agreement as a giveaway and promised strike action.
-The Government's pleas that nothing had actually been agreed on fell on deaf ears.
+The government's pleas that nothing had actually been agreed upon were ignored.
 Another group responsible for the anti-Heads reaction was the Belize Action Movement, a youth movement featuring young people who saw the need to fight to ensure that Belize did not fall into the hands of Guatemala.
 The BAM and PSU coordinated a nationwide strike and protest on 20 March.

 Also central to the movement was the detention of students from the Belize Technical College, led by Socorro Bobadilla.
 Bobadilla was a key figure in denouncing the plan, and she and six other students were expelled from Technical by its principal, who acted under the direction of Said Musa.
 For much of the remainder of March, there were school closings, daily protests and in one case, the death of an individual in Corozal.
 Another memorable occurrence was the burning down of several buildings in the downtown area of Belize City.
 During this melee, Policeman and musician Kent Matthews was accidentally shot by a colleague.

 The Governor declared a state of emergency on 3 April.
 Subsequent attempts to use the Heads as a blueprint failed, and Belize would become independent on 21 September 1981.